oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 ## About this Workshop

+**Application Continuity** makes planned maintenance activities and unplanned outages transparent for end-users by recovering the in-flight work of impacted database sessions.

+Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Draining and Application Continuity from an Oracle connection pool (UCP).
+UCP provides explicit request boundaries on check-out and check-in of connections, which makes Application Continuity easy to use.

 This workshop is based on a compute instance (a demo application) connected to a 2-node DBCS RAC.
 The demo application is a simple Java program using a 21c client.
 Its code shows how to create and use a Universal Connection Pool to the RAC.

 It demonstrates:
 *	How to set up UCP (good for ISVs).
 *	How to set up ONS & FAN (required for Application Continuity and Transparent Application Continuity ).